Sally Struthers

 Sally Anne Struthers (born July 28, 1947) is an American actress and activist.
-She played Gloria Stivic, the daughter of Archie and Edith Bunker (played by Carroll O'Connor and Jean Stapleton) on All in the Family, for which she won two Emmy awards, and Babette on Gilmore Girls.
-She was also the voice of Charlene Sinclair on the ABC sitcom Dinosaurs and Rebecca Cunningham on the Disney animated series TaleSpin.
+She played Gloria Stivic, the daughter of Archie and Edith Bunker in All in the Family, for which she won two Emmy Awards, and Babette in Gilmore Girls.
+She was also the voice of Charlene Sinclair on the ABC sitcom Dinosaurs, Pebbles Flintstone on The Pebbles and Bamm-Bamm Show, and Rebecca Cunningham on the Disney animated series TaleSpin.
+Since 2024, Struthers has also played Virginia Foldau on the Netflix series A Man on the Inside.

 Early life

-Sally Anne Struthers was born July 28, 1947, in Portland, Oregon, the second of two daughters born to Margaret Caroline (née Jernes) and Robert Alden Struthers, a surgeon.
+Sally Anne Struthers was born on July 28, 1947, in Portland, Oregon, the second of two daughters born to Margaret Caroline (née Jernes) and Robert Alden Struthers, a surgeon.
 She has an older sister, Sue.
 Her maternal grandparents were Norwegian immigrants.

 Her father abandoned the family when Struthers was approximately nine years old, after which she was raised by her single mother in the Concordia neighborhood of northeast Portland.
 Her mother, who supported herself and her two daughters working at Bonneville Power Administration, suffered from significant depression during Struthers' childhood.

 Career

-In Five Easy Pieces (1970) Struthers was cast opposite Jack Nicholson.
-She appeared as a restless wife of a veterinarian in The Getaway (1972).
-Around that time Struthers debuted as Gloria Stivic on the 1970s sitcom All in the Family.
-Producer Norman Lear had found the actress dancing on The Smothers Brothers Comedy Hour.
+She appeared as the restless wife of a veterinarian in The Getaway starring Steve McQueen (1972).
+Around that time, Struthers debuted as Gloria Stivic on the 1970s sitcom All in the Family; producer Norman Lear had found the actress dancing on The Smothers Brothers Comedy Hour.